erdincka/ezlab-ansible/README.md

 # Install EDF and EzUA

-Ezmeral Data Fabric is pre-requisites for Ezmeral Unified Analytics as of v1.5.
+Ezmeral Data Fabric is required for Ezmeral Unified Analytics as of v1.5.

 So we are installing Data Fabric first, and then Unified Analytics.

-First, create inventory.ini file using to this template, changing as needed.
+First, create inventory.ini file using the template below.

-Use IP addresses (makes scripting easier)
+**Use IP addresses (makes scripting easier!)**

 ```ini
 [datafabric]